allenjack/SAE-NAD/README.md

 python cal_poi_pairwise_relation.py
 ```

-Train and evaluate the model:
+Train and evaluate the model (you are strongly suggested to run the program on a machine with GPU):

 ```
 python run.py